LaborBerlin/ont-assembly-snake/README.md

 Medaka polishes the assembly using the ONT reads, but also requires the name of the Medaka model to be used, which depends on the flow cell and basecalling that were used for creating the reads.

-The model name can either be set globally for all samples using the snakemake configuration option `medaka_model`, or by supplying a tab-separated file with two columns that maps sample names to medaka models using the snakemake configuration option `map_medaka_model`.
+The model name can either be set globally for all samples using the Snakemake configuration option `medaka_model`, or by supplying a tab-separated file with two columns that maps sample names to medaka models using the Snakemake configuration option `map_medaka_model`.

-Options are specified using snakemake's `--config` parameter, for example:
+Options are specified using snake make's `--config` parameter, for example:

 ```
 snakemake /opt/software/ont-assembly-snake/Snakefile --cores 20 --config map_medaka_model=map_medaka.tsv